acvejic/DevOpsMovu/README.md

 Task 2
   - Python script to get IP info and save to DB

+  For convience VM created in task 2 is used.
-  Password authentification is disabled, use ssh key, if you want to enable password authentification edit /etc/ssh/sshd_config by adding "PasswordAuthentication yes" and after that restart sshd service.
+  SSH password authentification is disabled, use same ssh key, if you want to enable password authentification edit /etc/ssh/sshd_config by adding "PasswordAuthentication yes" and restart sshd service.
+  Also for faster development following are used:
+      db_user = 'ror_app'
+      db_password = 'testpass'
+      db_name = 'geo_test'
+      db_table_name = 'geo_test_data'
+  That parametars are configurable in script

   Dependencies:
    - Pip (apt install python-pip)
    - requests (pip install requests)
    - psycopg2
    - xmltodict

+  To run script:
+      cd script
+      ./geoip.py 8.8.8.8

 TODO:
   - move some of the "ugly" shell module solutions to ansible modules